 What is The Studio?

 The Studio is the teaching base of Roland J. and Patricia Clarke Jalbert.
 The Studio was opened on July 7, 1977 to provide instruction in voice and piano at all levels of ability and preparation.
-Over the thirty-six years of its existence, more than four hundred students have studied with us.
-More than ninety have progressed to advanced education in music and more than thirty are music educators or performing musicians in their own right today.
+Over the forty-three years of its existence, more than six hundred students have studied with us.
+More than ninety have progressed to advanced education in music and more than forty are music educators or performing musicians in their own right today.
 Many others continue with some form of musical expression in their lives to this day.

 Roland J. Jalbert, Lyric Baritone